ranchodeluxe/qgis_cpp_plugin_cookbook/plugin_code_examples/hello_world/README.md

 ###Build dependecies

 1. You will need QGIS source and all the dependecies.
-The (build instructions)[https://github.com/qgis/QGIS/blob/master/INSTALL#L85-L340]you should follow are very clear.
+The [build instructions](https://github.com/qgis/QGIS/blob/master/INSTALL#L85-L340) you should follow are very clear.

 ###Building